 There is another key difference between the two games which may influence which table you decide to sit at, and again it involves the use of zero numbers.

 Whenever the ball arrives at one of these two segments in the American version, any Outside bet becomes a loser and the chip is subsequently removed by the croupier.
 In this instance, European Roulette once again proves a more enticing proposition.
-Your fate now depends on the specific French variation adopted by each casino if you have an active Outside Bet placed when the ball lands in 0 or 00:
+Your fate now depends on the specific French variation adopted by each casino, if you have an active Outside Bet placed when the ball lands in 0 or 00:

 - La Partage: This variation sees any Outside bets split in half.
 You get to recoup one half of the bet, with the other taken by the casino.

 - En prison: Think of this as a type of ‘pushed’ bet.
-When En prison is applied, the bet remains ‘imprisoned’, in place for one further betting round - that is unless the ball finishes up in another 0 number for second successive spin.
+When En prison is applied, the bet remains ‘imprisoned’, in place for one further betting round - that is, unless the ball finishes up in another 0 number for the second successive spin.
 In the latter scenario, your bet is deemed a losing one and collected by the casino.

 Itching for some Roulette action but don’t quite feel ready to play with real money?
 Or maybe you’d like to try out some of the bets we’ve described in a risk-free setting?
 Don’t forget, all purely digital versions of Roulette are available in free-play demo mode at Wildz.
-We regret that due to the way Live Casino games are broadcast, the option isn’t possible for this casino game category.
+We regret that due to the way Live Casino games are broadcast, the option isn’t possible for this online casino game category.

 If you ever thought Roulette fairy tales belong to the movies, then check out this astonishing clip of a California-based woman who defied the odds by correctly betting on number 16 three times in a row - all 10 years apart, to celebrate each birthday.
 The chances of that happening?
 1 in 54,872.

 Can I play Live Casino Roulette at Wildz Casino?